-Bud APAC always dreams big.
+At Bud APAC, we always dream big.
 It is our culture and our heritage.
 But more than that, it's our future.
 A future that everyone can celebrate and everyone can share.
 A future with more cheers.

-The driving force behind the Group's culture is our 10 Principles, which reflect the Group's purpose, values and strategy.
-Each principle is built on ownership, informality, candor, transparency and meritocracy.
+The driving force behind the Group's culture is our 10 Principles which reflect the Group's purpose, values and strategy.